 These tropical Easter egg frozen yoghurt bites take literally minutes to make.
 They're a delicious and healthy Easter treat for toddlers and children.

-Here’s how to make Easter egg frozen yoghurt bites
+Here's how to make frozen yoghurt Easter eggs

 - Place the fruit, the yoghurt and the turmeric if using into a blender and pulse until well combined.